christopher-kwok/integrating-dbr-into-shopify-store/README.md

       // Define a callback for results.
       router.addResultReceiver({ onDecodedBarcodesReceived: (result) => {
         if (result.barcodeResultItems.length > 0) {
+          // Stop the capture process once a barcode has been detected router.stopCapturing();
-          window.location = window.location.origin + '/search?q=' + result.barcodeResultItems[0].text;
+          // Redirect to the search page with the decoded result window.location = window.location.origin + '/search?q=' + result.barcodeResultItems[0].text;
         }
       }});